PepeTapia/362group2/README.md

 - my code for this iteration can be viewed in the branch: Ramiro-Iteration3

+Login system is disabled currently until we either switch to Firestore or relaunch CloudSQL

 ## **SETUP:**

 **If you downloaded my .7zip file from Discord and extracted to "C:/Users/name", you just need to do Step 1, Step 3, and Step 7.**